 Providers are people or organisations who offer services or equipment to people with an NDIS plan.
-They will provide you with any supports that are reasonable (fair) and necessary to reach to reach your NDIS plan goals and aspirations.
+They will provide you with any supports that are reasonable (fair) and necessary to reach your NDIS plan goals and aspirations.
 These services are then paid for using your NDIS funds.

 Your providers must be registered to offer NDIS support services (unless you are self-managing part, or all, of your funds).
 The Provider Toolkit on the NDIS website explains how providers get registered.